-Until March 2014 Elizabeth was Chair of the Office for Legal Complaints.
-From 2002 to 2009 she was Chief Ombudsman and Chief Executive of The Ombudsman Services, which served the telecommunications ombudsman service (Otelo), the energy ombudsman service and the surveyors’ ombudsman service.
+Elizabeth was Chair of the Security Industry Authority and Chair of the Police Advisory Board for England and Wales from 2014-2021.
+From 2009-2014 she was Chair of the Office for Legal Complaints.
+Between 2002 to 2009, she was Chief Ombudsman and Chief Executive of Ombudsman Services Ltd, which provided the telecommunications ombudsman service (Otelo), the energy ombudsman service and the surveyors’ ombudsman service.
 She was a non-executive director of the Serious Organised Crime Agency from 2005 to 2010.

-Elizabeth began her career in the Home Office, becoming the Data Protection Registrar in September 1994 and Information Commissioner in January 2001.
+Elizabeth began her career in the Home Office, leaving to become the Data Protection Registrar in September 1994 and Information Commissioner in January 2001.